psrenergy/ncp-release-notes/docs/home.md

 * Added the circuits selection to be considered for losses penalty.
 * Added the possibility of fuel changing during the horizon for multi-fuel plants.
 * Solver updated to the Xpress Suite Optimization 7.3.
-* New output results file: Hydro secondary reserve cost.
+* New output results file:
+** Hydro secondary reserve cost.
-* New output results file: Thermal secondary reserve cost.
+** Thermal secondary reserve cost.
-* New output results file: Hydro unit secondary reserve cost.
+** Hydro unit secondary reserve cost.
-* New output results file: Hydro energy bid cost.
+** Hydro energy bid cost.
 * Definition of number of cores to be used in NCP Mixed-Integer Programming Solver.

 ## Corrections